evantilley/SwiftUIWorkshop/content/README.md

 ![alt text](images/phone3.png)

-**This exercise should take about 30 minutes** since it mostly just involves copying and pasting and then adding whatever other fancy UI/features you'd like.
+**This exercise should take about 15 minutes** since it mostly just involves copying and pasting and then adding whatever other fancy UI/features you'd like.
 The forcenexus.us image is under Part1/forcenexus.png

 The next exercise will require implementing your own UI mostly from scratch.

-//next: create barebone foreach loop with no background and stuff and tell them to customize it themselves

 ### Creating the main page